Best Fishing in Oregon

 This rich lake in the Newberry Crater offers four major game species and some of central Oregon’s best high-mountain fly fishing.
 East is heavily planted with rainbow trout, which make up much of the catch for both conventional and fly anglers.
 (Release rainbows if they aren’t fin-clipped.)
 The brown trout can be quite large, topping 20 pounds, although neighboring Paulina boasts the state record.
 A fairly new regulation requires release of all browns over 16 inches, which could help produce some true catch-and-release trophies for those ready to snap a photo.
 This is one of two Oregon fisheries for Atlantic salmon (see Hosmer Lake below), which fly anglers often pursue.
 Finally, East Lake also has a good population of kokanee.
 There is a health advisory due to high levels of naturally occurring mercury (from hot springs), but recently stocked rainbows and resident kokanee have low accumulations ane are unlikely to pose a risk.

 Hosmer is another very rich, fly fishing-only lake in central Oregon, southwest of Bend and west of Sunriver.
-The lake is known for having some of the largest brook trout caught in Oregon and is one of just two places where anglers catch stocked Atlantic salmon (East Lake is the other).
-Hosmer consists of two large pools connected by a long channel, and the lake is thick with submerged weeds and water lilies.
-Brook trout are no longer stocked and may be retained, but the Atlantics must be released.
+The lake is known for having some of the largest brook trout caught in Oregon and previously also was the best place in Oregon to catch Atlantic salmon.
+Stocking of the Atlantics ended several years back and now the lake sports the same big rainbows found in Crane Prairie plus stocked cutthroat trout and self-sustaining brook trout.
+Hosmer consists of two large pools connected by a long channel, and the shallow lake is thick with submerged weeds and water lilies.
+Current regulations here require release for all species.

 This lake, also known as Big Lava Lake (as Little Lava Lake is right next to it), is an easy drive just off the Cascade Lakes Highway south of Bend.
 Lava Lake is primarily a rainbow trout fishery, and it can produce fish in both good numbers and sizes.
 Decent-sized brook trout are also present in fishable numbers.
 (The state record brookie came from the nearby upper Deschutes River.)
 Bait fishing, trolling and fly fishing are all popular and effective at Lava Lake.